tonym128/tonym128.github.io/_posts/2018-04-10-interviewing-dos-and-donts.markdown

 ### Prepare

 Know your subject and questions.
-If it's an interactive question where you are asking them to do something, you should definitely have done it yourself first and also try to find out all the possible solutions you can.
+If its an interactive question where you are asking them to do something, you should definitely have done it yourself first and also try to find out all the possible solutions you can.
 This means you can help guide candidates as well as try to avoid them going down dead ends, by nudging them when necessary.

 ### ![](/images/2018/04/Know-what-youre-trying-to-achieve-opt.jpg)